dineshreddy8742/smart-health/README.md

-# 🌟 AsDevAd - Your AI Mental Health Companion
+# 🌟 MannSathi - Your AI Mental Health Companion

 > *"In the midst of winter, I found there was, within me, an invincible summer."* - Albert Camus